 Iñupiat are related to a larger group of people that span from Russia, across Alaska, through Northern Canada, and up to Greenland.
 There are obvious regional differences, but the culture and language share important similarities, including certain languages that can be understood across all of these countries.
 The Inuit Circumpolar Council is an organization that represents all of these people and is a permanent participant in the Arctic Council.

 Most of the communities in the northern and northwest Arctic region can only be flown to, but some are occasionally accessed by boat.
 There is no road system that connects them all, which is true for much of Alaska.
 During the winter, some of the communities can be reached by snowmobile.
+Utqiaġvik (formerlly Barrow) is one of the largest Iñupiaq settlements in Alaska and is the northernmost community in the United States.

-For more information, visit the Iñupiat Heritage Center in Utqiagvik (formerly Barrow), which has archeological and modern collections focusing on Iñupiat whaling traditions, as well as artist workshops and culture, language, and history programs.
+For more information, visit the Iñupiat Heritage Center in Utqiaġvik, which has archeological and modern collections focusing on Iñupiat whaling traditions, as well as artist workshops and culture, language, and history programs.
 In Kotzebue, visit the Northwest Arctic Heritage Center, which also serves as the visitor center for Kobuk Valley National Park.
 While in Nome, make sure to visit the Carrie M. McClain Memorial Museum and in the same building you can find the Kawerak Katirvik Cultural Center.

 Iñupiat Traditions & History